webzakimbo/bcome-read-the-docs-guides/docs/source/the-registry/internal-commands.rst

 Internal hook
 *************

-Internal registry hooks associate |INTERNAL_DOCS|_ with your bcome namespaces - they allow for the execution of your internal scripts in the context of the Bcome namespace at which you call them.
+Internal registry hooks associate |INTERNAL_DOCS|_ with your Bcome namespaces - they allow for the execution of your internal scripts in the context of the Bcome namespace at which you call them.

 This guide demonstrates the configuration of a simple Internal registry hook.